yehonadav/python_course/exercises/README.md

 * call ```assert_program_is_done```

 (3)  Create a file ```first_recurring_char.py```
-* create a function to find first recurring char in a string.
+* create a function to find the first recurring char in a string.
 * make it performance worthy!